Getting the right people on your team can produce profitable returns well into the future.

 Finding the right employees is everyone’s job.
 Getting the right people on the field needs to be an enterprise-wide commitment.

-> - Start by clarifying job expectations.
-The job posting needs to go beyond the job’s title to frame the specific traits and abilities you are seeking based on the type of work that needs to be done and how.
+- Start by clarifying job expectations.
+The job posting needs to go beyond the job's title to frame the specific traits and abilities you are seeking based on the type of work that needs done and how.

-> - Though industry experience is always a plus, it may be helpful to consider candidates with experience in other related industries to increase your potential talent pool.
+- Though industry experience is always a plus, it may be helpful to consider candidates with experience in other related industries to increase your potential talent pool.
 We have found that backgrounds in finance, accounting, and customer service offer skillsets transferable to healthcare revenue cycle management.

 - Current staff can help recruit.
 Offer incentives, such as a referral bonus or extra PTO, to employees who refer job candidates who become new hires.

 - Search the local community colleges and technical schools—particularly those schools with continuing education and certification programs.

 - While posting on online job boards, don’t forget to include regional online recruiting sites as well.

 Smart technology and optimized workflow are powered by knowledgeable staff.
 A well-organized employee training program is critical and ongoing employee development and learning management a must.

 - New hire onboarding that goes beyond orientation.
 Prepare new employees to become fully engaged, productive members of the team.
 New hires to our revenue cycle operations staff go through an extensive 3-week CORE training program to learn the software and process workflow.